SaraSadik651387/Fashion-Classifier/README.md

 2. **Classification Process:**
    - Predicts the item type based on the model's training (e.g., Dress, T-Shirt).
-   - Updates the detection counter and stores the log in Firebase.
+   - Updates the detection counter and logs only if the new classification is different from the last one.
+   - Uses a comparison mechanism (`lastClassified`) to avoid duplicate detections.

 3. **Real-Time Updates:**
    - Counter and logs are synchronized with Firebase, ensuring real-time data visibility.